zaxtax/gmm-example/README.md

-Demo of Gaussian Mixture Model example with Hakaru
+Example of Gaussian Mixture Model example with Hakaru
 --------------------------------------------------

 Example of performing Gibbs Sampling on a Gaussian Mixture Model (gmm)